-This feature is activated by a switch located near the drivers feet on the kickboard.
+This feature is activated by a switch located below the gauges on the side console.
 The switch has three positions, on, off and bilge.
-If the boat is going to sit for more than a few days with the bilge pump on, it is BILGE important that the switch is set in the ON INDICATO "bilge" position to minimize battery drain This will activate the bilge BILGE pump and shut off power to the Serial PUMP CIRCUIT Switching and Keyless Ignition BREAKE System.
+If the boat is going to sit for more than a few days with the bilge pump on, it is important that the switch is set in the "bilge" position to minimize battery drain.
+This will activate the bilge pump and shut off power to the Serial Switching and Keyless Ignition System.
 It is important to remember that the engine or other accessories can not be used unless the switch is in the "on" position.